Ches Crist

 Chester Arthur Crist (February 10, 1882 – January 7, 1957), nicknamed "Squak", was a Major League Baseball catcher.
 He played in six games for the Philadelphia Phillies in 1906, going 11 at bats without a hit.
-He was named for Chester A. Arthur, who was President of the United States at the time of Crist's birth.
+Crist grew was born into a farming family in Cozzaddale Ohio.
+When he was 6 his Father Elias died and the family relocated to a different part of Ohio.
+He held the record for his high schools 100m dash at one point.
+He was named after Chester A. Arthur, who was President of the United States at the time of Crist's birth.
+He played several years in the Minor Leagues.